 Think of creative ways to save money over the course of a year before you start the home buying process.
 Set aside your tax refund, bonuses at work, or overtime pay.
 Create an automatic savings plan with your bank.
 Go through your budget and see if you can find unnecessary recurring expenses, and it’s a good excuse to go through your old stuff and see if there’s anything of value that you no longer need.

 3. Check Your Credit Score

 The better your credit score, the better the rate you can get on a mortgage.
-Check your report for free with websites like Credit Karma or Credit Sesame, and many credit card companies offer for the service free of charge as well.
+Check your report with websites like Credit Karma or Credit Sesame, and many credit card companies offer for the service at no charge as well.
 If you notice any problems, get them corrected before you start the home buying process.
 Pay any past-due accounts or bills that have gone to collections.